korhore/Wall-E/README.md

 ##### Concept

 We must have sensorys.
-Project implements sensory framework sor simultaneous percertons like we human can do, Axons to corry these percetions from interbaö sensorys and from exterbal sensorys to the brain.
+Project implements sensory framework for simultaneous percertons like we human can do, Axons to carry these percetions from internal sensorys and from external sensorys to the brain.
-Framewrk is veru flexible so Wall-E xan use all suitable devices we can offers (cheap devices we allreasy have or buy).
+Framework is very flexible so Wall-E can use all suitable devices we can offers (cheap devices we allready have or buy).

 OK Lets Start, project has already object positioning using hearing and turning using position sensory (azimuth) to that direction.
 Demo will be made to youtube.